neuro-inc/cookiecutter-neuro-project/{{cookiecutter.flow_dir}}/HELP.md

 ### Storage uploads

-Running `neuro-flow upload ALL` from a local machine will upload all of your code, configs, and notebooks to the storage so that these folders can be used by your jobs.
+Running `apolo-flow upload ALL` from a local machine will upload all of your code, configs, and notebooks to the storage so that these folders can be used by your jobs.

 ### The training command